jndao/liquids.rest/README.md

 * Clone this repository and navigate it's root folder
 * Run `npm install` and `npm run dev` to start the development server
-* Your frontend will be running at [http://localhost:3000] and the api will be at [http://localhost:4000]
+* Your frontend will be running at [http://localhost:3000](http://localhost:3000) and the api will be at [http://localhost:4000](http://localhost:4000)

 This project is currently deployed via Vercel and has been structured to work in that deployment method.

 ## Contributing

-Please open a pull request to add any new facts/types to this api.
+Please open a pull request to add any new facts/types/features to this repository.
+Any pull requests are welcome!

 ### Adding types